the-programmers-hangout/HotBot/README.md

  - Log export
  - Eval (Kotlin, Js, Java) (Admin only)
  - Replace #project-listings with a command for embeds
- - Replace #server-support with several commands (a pool, then moved into a todo)
+ - Replace #server-support with several commands (a queue, then moved into a todo)
  - Build a poll command ($poll question | Option1 | Option2 | Option3) (Reaction based)
  - $disable command for helpers
  - $profile command